yext/search-ui-react/etc/answers-react-components.api.md

 // @public
 export function getUserLocation(geolocationOptions?: PositionOptions): Promise<GeolocationPosition>;

 // @public
+function HierarchicalFacet({ facet, delimiter, showMoreLimit, customCssClasses, cssCompositionMethod }: HierarchicalFacetProps): JSX.Element;

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
+// @public
+interface HierarchicalFacetCssClasses {
+    // (undocumented)
+    allCategoriesOption___active?: string;
+    // (undocumented)
+    allCategoriesOption___inactive?: string;
+    // (undocumented)
+    availableOption__active?: string;
+    // (undocumented)
+    availableOption__inactive?: string;
+    // (undocumented)
+    container?: string;
+    // (undocumented)
+    currentCategory?: string;
+    // (undocumented)
+    parentCategory?: string;
+    // (undocumented)
+    showMoreButton?: string;
+}

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
+// @public
+interface HierarchicalFacetProps {
+    cssCompositionMethod?: CompositionMethod;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver customCssClasses?: HierarchicalFacetCssClasses;
+    delimiter?: string;
+    facet: DisplayableFacet;
+    showMoreLimit?: number;
+}

+// @public
 export function LocationBias({ geolocationOptions, customCssClasses, cssCompositionMethod }: LocationBiasProps): JSX.Element | null;